Key Takeaway

 What Makes Compounded Semaglutide Risky

-The primary safety concerns with compounded semaglutide are not about the molecule itself but about the source and preparation:
+The primary safety concerns with compounded semaglutide aren't about the molecule itself but about the source and preparation:

-• Salt form differences: Some compounding pharmacies use semaglutide sodium salt rather than the semaglutide base used in brand-name products.
-The FDA has raised questions about whether these salt forms are therapeutically equivalent and has noted that semaglutide sodium is not the same active ingredient listed in approved products.
+- Salt form differences: Some compounding pharmacies use semaglutide sodium salt rather than the semaglutide base used in brand-name products.
+The FDA has raised questions about whether these salt forms are therapeutically equivalent and has noted that semaglutide sodium isn't compounded formulations of the active ingredient listed in approved products.

 How to Verify Safety